 “The full inclusion of students who have an intellectual disability remains an unmet goal for our education system, even though school boards have clear obligations to ensure that students can fully access all the benefits of the education system.”

 He added that the research captures a lot of the problems faced across the special education system for all groups.
 Read more

 We suggest that change in the Education Act were required, along with strong and responsive education standard in accordance with the Accessibility for Ontarians with Disabilities Act.
 The report’s authors also encouraged the Government of Ontario and local school boards to undertake similar efforts to understand the challenges of students who have disabilities.

 Disability Credit Canada encourages the Government of Ontario to take the required step to help the disabled students have a better and a bright future.
 We help disabled Canadians apply and receive the disability tax credit from the government of Canada.
-To start with, you can check disability tax credit eligibility guide to see if you are eligible or you can call us on our toll free line and receive a free no obligation assessment today.
+To start with, you can check Child disability tax credit guide and Disability Tax Credit Guilde to see if you are eligible or you can call us on our toll free line and receive a free no obligation assessment today.
 Request for a free assessment.